 In 1958, unable to participate in the local domestic auto show, forward-thinking Bay Area import auto dealers decided to create their own exposition.
-Given the novelty and interest in foreign made cars at the time, the auto dealers’ idea proved to be a good one.
+Given the novelty and interest at the time in foreign made cars, the auto dealers idea proved to be a good one.
 For nearly two decades the Import Car Show, the precursor to what is now the International Auto Show, flourished and expanded.

 From the first year, the show was a tremendous success and given the sudden increase in the varieties of makes and models available it was literally bursting at the seams.

 In 1992, another hall was added to the Moscone Center expanding it to a total of 1.2 million square feet.
 The additional space allowed exhibitors to construct more elaborate displays to showcase their vehicles and provided spectators a more spacious and inviting environment in which to view them.
 It also allowed the San Francisco International Auto Show to grow into what it has become today–the premier auto show in northern California and the only one held regionally that lures the dazzling, high-tech displays from the worlds major manufacturers.
 It is the second largest auto show in the western United States and the number one exhibition of any kind in northern California.